teknoir/teknoir.github.io/docs/avangard/troubleshooting.md

 **Create ssh tunnel to device**
 1. Browse to [devices](https://console.teknoir.cloud/_/devices/)
 2. Choose namespace
-3. Click on edit the device (the pen icon)
+3. Click on the device name
 4. Enable tunneling, and if there is no ssh tunnel already click `+ Add`, to add a ssh tunnel
 5. Fill in:
     * type: ssh
     * name: ssh
-    * host: localhost
+    * target: localhost
     * port: 22

 **Open web terminal to device**